DWFlanagan/ntrh/11-tute_speak.md

 **Crash**

 v.
-The act of Sibyl going to sleep, or as most Comp Sci's put it, \`\`going down.'' --- n.
+The act of Sibyl going to sleep, or as most Comp Sci's put it, "going down." --- n.
 You'll know Him when you meet Him.

 **Critter**